proginoskes/algorithms_sedgwick_1983/README.md

 and implementing all algorithms from Robert Sedgewick's 1983 work "Algorithms."
 I will use
 C++17, since it balances low-level control with 'off-the-shelf' data structures.
+This will also give me the opportunity to learn a bit about how Pascal and C++ are different, since Sedgwick's algorithms are in Pascal for this book.
 I will post to this repository five out of every seven days until I've finished the book.

 # sections